splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/7-member-functions/5-wrap-up/3-stats.md

 title: Stats Calculator
 ---

-Here is an example of how we can use the dynamic array to implement the statistics calculator.
+The updated code that makes use of the dynamic array with member functions, and array access modifiers is provided below.
+Notice how the code is much easier to follow.
+The dynamic array now knows its size, and can add, get, and set elements.

 ```cpp
 /* stats-calc.cpp */